belle2/basf2/analysis/doc/Variables.rst

    because the remaining functions will not be helpful for users and this is a user manual after all.

-.. autofunction:: variales.utils.create_aliases
+.. autofunction:: variables.utils.create_aliases
-.. autofunction:: variales.utils.create_daughter_aliases
+.. autofunction:: variables.utils.create_daughter_aliases
-.. autofunction:: variales.utils.create_aliases_for_selected
+.. autofunction:: variables.utils.create_aliases_for_selected
-.. autofunction:: variales.utils.make_mc
+.. autofunction:: variables.utils.make_mc